The Merciful Lie: Synopsis

-In a frontier town on the border between Manchuria and Mongolia Anja, the niece of the owner of a rough local entertainment venue, waits for the return of her lover Doctor Thomas Clausen with whom she has had a child.
+In a frontier town on the border between Manchuria and Mongolia Anja, the niece of the owner of a rough local entertainment venue waits for the return of her lover Doctor Thomas Clausen with whom she has had a child.
 Clausen is part of an expedition planning to explore into the wild lands on the Soviet side of the border.
 To Anja's dismay, however, he returns with a new wife.

-When the new wife dies of food poisoning and Clausen away on his expedition, Anja goes to Bremen to stay with his wealthy family and masquerades as his wife.
-They welcome her as has a child who will carry on the family line.
+When the new wife dies of food poisoning and Clausen is away on his expedition, Anja goes to Bremen to stay with his wealthy family and masquerades as his wife.
+They welcome her as she has a child who will carry on the family line.